 - Passenger photo (taken as identification backup)

-- Iris algorithm results (taken as the primary identification)
+- Facial biometric algorithm results (taken as the primary identification)

 *Common Travel Area (CTA) countries are the UK, Ireland, Isle of Man and Channel Islands.

-Iris recognition at Gatwick Airport is not an optional system but further to our obligations pursuant to the Written Notice we operate a “no fly” policy for any passengers who do not go through the iris recognition system in the designated areas.
+Facial image recognition at Gatwick Airport is not an optional system but further to our obligations pursuant to the Written Notice we operate a “no fly” policy for any passengers who do not go through the facial recognition system in the designated areas.

 Gatwick Airport is concerned with the rights of privacy of all of our customers.
-We have consulted with the Information Commissioner in relation to use of Iris detection at the airport and will use all efforts to ensure that your rights as a valued customer are protected.
+We have consulted with the Information Commissioner in relation to use of facial image recognition at the airport and will use all efforts to ensure that your rights as a valued customer are protected.